Santa parades

 Many of the elaborate floats created for these events still grace Santa parades today.
 And many of the traditions established during this period, such as Santa being preceded by a number of other acts, are hallmarks of the modern Santa parade.

-By the late 1980s the parades were becoming too expensive for individual department stores to run.
+But by the late 1980s the parades were becoming too expensive for individual department stores to run.
 Between 1989 and 1991 the longstanding parades in Auckland, Wellington and Christchurch were taken over by charitable trusts.
-The parades became more overtly commercial as the trusts sold off the naming rights to both the entire parade and individual floats and characters.
-At the same time the parades became more representative of New Zealand society, with a broad range of community and voluntary groups participating alongside local businesses and traditional floats.
+The parades have become more overtly commercial as the trusts sell off the naming rights to both the entire parade and individual floats and characters.
+At the same time the parades have become more representative of New Zealand society with a broad range of community and voluntary groups participating alongside local businesses and traditional floats.

-The parades were frequently criticised for being overly commercial.
-A number of councils considered stopping or cutting their funding, and directing it to more ‘community orientated’ events like Christmas in the Park.
-Wellington’s last large-scale Christmas parade was mounted in 2015.
-While many parades receive funding from councils and community trusts, they also rely heavily on commercial sponsors.
+The parades are frequently criticised for being overly commercial.
+A number of councils have considered stopping or cutting their funding, and directing it to more ‘community orientated’ events like Christmas in the Park.
+But while many parades gain funding from councils and community trusts, they also rely heavily on commercial sponsors to make up the cost of staging the event.

 Keywords